biospatial Compliance

 • Exceptions to this policy may be granted for brief periods of time and on a limited basis.
 Exceptions to this policy must be approved by each of the Privacy Officer, Security Officer, and CTO.
 Employee workstations will be inspected for configuration as prescribed in Employee Workstation Use prior to granting an exception to this policy.

-11. Prior to hiring new employees, biospatial reserves the right to perform background checks on candidate employees, which may include resumes, references, criminal records, and credit history.
+10. Prior to hiring new employees, biospatial performs background checks on candidate employees, which may include resumes, references, criminal records, and credit history.

 • Employees must not interfere with investigations through willful misrepresentation, omission of facts, or by the use of threats against any person.